 Architects are the ones who design the buildings we see around us.
 They design the structure, but architectural technologists are the ones who ensure the technical aspects of design work as they should.
 So even within this one area, there are two different routes that you can go down.

 2) Building services engineers

-3) Building surveyors
+3) Building surveyor

 Building surveyors will provide technical advice that relates to both the construction and property.
 This role can vary, like most roles but the main purpose of this role is to identify the condition of a building.
-Assessing conditions may be anything from looking for mold and cracks and evaluating how much this might cost to repair.
+Assessing conditions may be anything from looking for mould and cracks and evaluating how much this might cost to repair.

 4) Geotechnical Engineers

 Civil, structural and geotechnical engineers play a crucial role in ensuring that project designs work when applied.
 They tend to work either in an office so they can work on the technical aspects of designs.
 However, some may prefer to work on-site so that they can make sure the designs are implemented correctly.
 Structural engineers will spend their time ensuring the structure and framework of the project holds tight.
 Geotechnical engineers will spend their time designing foundations and overseeing the foundation work once on site.

 Landscape architects will aim to improve the quality of the environment, which is done by designing and managing the open available spaces around.
 This will involve designing and creating public areas such as towns, cities and the countryside.